CryoNet.Refine: A One-step Diffusion Model for Rapid Refinement of Structural Models with Cryo-EM Density Map Restraints: Density Generator

 The key difference between \textit{molmap} and our density generator is that we redesign the entire computation to be fully differentiable using \textit{PyTorch}, which is essential for our method because it allows the density loss (controlled by a single hyperparameter, $\gamma_{den}$) to serve as a restraint term for backpropagation during the refinement loop.

 To evaluate how well the simulated maps agree with input experimental maps, we calculate their correlation coefficients across all cases.
-The average correlation is 0.749, with over 80\% of all cases exceeding 0.70.
+The average correlation is 0.892, significantly improving from 0.803 when using the USCF ChimeraX \textit{molmap} method.
 Nevertheless, simulated maps inevitably fall short of capturing the complex characteristics introduced by diverse experimental instruments and imaging conditions.
 In particular, secondary structure elements, map artifacts, and noise patterns in our simulated densities differ from those observed in experimental maps.
 To address these limitations, future work will explore replacing the simulation-based density generator with a deep learning–based generative model, which could better reproduce the statistical and structural properties of experimental cryo-EM maps and yield a more informative and accurate density loss.